Canto-Network/Canto/x/liquidstaking/spec/05_begin_block.md

 # BeginBlock

-The end block logic is executed at the end of each epoch.
+The begin block logic is executed at the end of each epoch.

 ## Cover Redelegation Penalty